 The Klamath Basin, with its six national wildlife refuges, hosts the largest wintering concentration of bald eagles in the contiguous United States and the largest concentration of migratory waterfowl on the continent.
 Each February nature enthusiasts from around the world flock here for the Winter Wings Festival, the nation's oldest birding festival.

-The Nature Conservancy has called the basin a Western Everglades, because it is the largest wetland area west of the Mississippi.
-But humans have significantly damaged the ecosystem through farming and development.
+The Nature Conservancy has called this largest wetland basin west of the Mississippi the Western Everglades, but humans have significantly damaged the ecosystem through farming and development.
 More than 25% of vertebrate species in the area are now endangered or threatened.
 As recently as the 1980s, about 6 million birds used the area every year; today that number is down to 2 to 3 million.
-Environmental organizations are working to reverse some of the damage, and today more than 350 birds species visit the refuge.
+Environmental organizations have succeeded in reversing some of the damage, and today more than 350 birds species visit the refuge.